mrklaney/single-view-demo/README.md

 - Pre-reqs:
   - HDP 2.3.2 sandbox (or later) where Zeppelin is already installed.
 Can be downloaded from [here](http://hortonworks.com/sandbox)
   - OR
-  - Ambari installed HDP cluster
+  - Ambari installed HDP cluster (HDP 2.3.2 or later)

 - To Install:
   - To install this notebook on current [HDP sandbox](http://hortonworks.com/sandbox) (where Zeppelin is already installed):